 Grading criteria for threaded online discussions

 The most essential factors in grades for threaded online discussions are how carefully you follow posting instructions and the level of thoughtful engagement with the readings indicated through your contributions.
 In online courses, "threaded discussions" are the primary vehicle of instruction, approximating the real-time discussion in a traditional face-to-face class, so it is crucially important that you post and view the postings of others at different points throughout each unit's discussion period.
 I understand that flexibility in participation is a key benefit of online courses, but students learn relatively little when all of their discussion participation comes in only one session per unit and they do not read posts by their classmates and instructor.
 As I explain in the "instruments of evaluation" portion of the syllabus for each online class, "just as students in traditional classrooms cannot simply share their contributions and leave the classroom without hearing and benefiting from what others say in discussion, you should not merely post your ideas without attending to what everyone else has to say.
-Students who post only on the last day of any unit will receive no higher grade for that unit's discussion than a B-; students who fail to read at least 75% of classmates' postings each unit will receive no higher grade than C." Note that you can always read the posts of others in the day or two following the close of actual discussion.
+Students who post only on the last day of a unit will receive no higher grade for that unit's discussion than a B-; students who fail to read at least 75% of classmates' postings each unit will receive no higher grade than C+" (or 60% in a class with more than 30 students).
+Note that you can always read the posts of others in the day or two following the close of actual discussion.

 Grading criteria for formal essays

-Here are the general standards by which I evaluate your formal writing.
+Here are the general standards by which I evaluate formal writing.Matters of course: the bedrock basics.

-blue bullet An essay must first and foremost address a viable topic, meaning that if you are given a specific assignment for the essay, your paper must address the assigned topic squarely and fully.
+In order to receive a passing grade:An essay must first and foremost address a viable topic, meaning that if you are given a specific assignment for the essay, your paper must address the assigned topic squarely and fully.
 In the absence of a specific assigned topic, the essay must set up and address a topic genuinely worthy of exploration at the college level.
 We will deal with this issue later in the semester, but here's one quick illustration: a beautifully written paper proving that Hester Prynne is treated harshly in The Scarlet Letter for her sin of adultery would fail because the point is too obvious to need elaboration: any reader of the novel would know simply from reading the book that Hester is treated harshly.
-Your essay should develop a thesis that enlightens your readers: you should present significant argument or analysis that goes beyond simply stating the obvious.
+Your essay should develop a thesis that enlightens your readers: you should present significant argument or analysis that goes beyond simply stating the obvious.Secondly, every essay must meet all specified assignment requirements.
+For instance, if an assignment says to incorporate a personal anecdote from your own life and you do not include one, the essay will not pass even if it is brilliant in all other respects.
+Or if you are asked to incorporate four quotations from our readings and you include only three?
+No chance to pass.

-blue bullet A passing essay must have some apparent structure at the paragraph level: the introductory paragraph establishing the essay's central focus, body paragraphs exploring that focus with distinctly separate main points in separate paragraphs, and the concluding paragraph bringing the discussion to an obvious close.
+A passing essay must have some apparent structure at the paragraph level: the introductory paragraph establishing the essay's central focus, body paragraphs exploring that focus with distinctly separate main points in separate paragraphs, and the concluding paragraph bringing the discussion to an obvious close.

 The "A" paper: My expectations for "A" work on formal essays are high.
 It is not unusual early in the semester for me to award A's on fewer than 10% of the papers I grade.
 The percentage tends to rise as the semester progresses, but often not much beyond the 15-20% range.
 I believe A essays should be truly exceptional work.
 Beyond satisfying each of the "bedrock basics" listed above, an A essay should do the following: